 It seems a bit shocking that people are searching on the internet for a “cat shock collar”.
 It sounds gruesome.
-At first I had visions of some medieval training aid, which I would be strongly against, of course.
+At first, I had visions of some medieval training aid, which I would be strongly against, of course.
 However, we have to give all ideas and opinions a fair airing and discussion.
 Do these people who search for information about cat shock collars really want to use one on their cat as a way of training them to keep of kitchen counters and such like?
 It seems extraordinary but then again people use them on dogs which is equally bad.

 First, though what are cat shock collars?
 Well, they don’t actually exist but there are similar devices (correction: since writing this I have seen that they do exist – see below).
 There are dog shock collars that give a static electric shock on remote control command.
 They are used to train the dog.
 The classic is to stop the dog barking.
 The intensity of the shock can be set by the person.

 The problem with cats is this.
 Although you can buy perimeter or boundary deterrents as described for cats there is no such device as a “cat shock collar” as far as I am aware.
 There are two important issues to consider (a) a dog shock collar should not be considered for use by a cat because the intensity of the shock is designed for a dog and (b) cats cannot be trained in the same way as dogs, or dogs are more responsive to training using these devices.
 To try and train a cat this way may well bring about unwanted and unpredictable behaviour.
 It is fundamental wrong I feel.
 In fact, I disagree with their use on dogs as well.